Into Windows

 After upgrading to the latest version of Windows 10 and installing/updating all drivers, while browsing the web, I noticed that Windows 10 was automatically adjusting the screen brightness.
 Like most users, I prefer manually setting screen brightness and don’t want the operating system to automatically adjust screen brightness with the help of ambient light sensors.

-For the uninitiated, when the adaptive screen brightness feature is running, Windows 10 calculates the ambient light using built-in sensors of your PC and automatically adjusts the screen brightness accordingly.
+For the uninitiated, when the adaptive screen brightness feature is running, Windows 10 calculates the ambient light using the built-in sensors of your PC and automatically adjusts the screen brightness accordingly.

 If your Windows 10 is automatically adjusting the screen brightness, it’s most likely because a feature called adaptive brightness is turned on.
 And if you’re sure that the adaptive brightness or auto-brightness is disabled on your PC, then it could be because your PC using Intel HD graphics and the Intel power saver technology is trying to save some power by automatically decreasing the backlight intensity.

-Method 1 of 3
+Method 1 of 5

-Disable adaptive or auto brightness
+Disable adaptive or auto brightness via Control Panel

-Step 1: Right-click on the battery icon in the system tray, and click Power Options to open the same.
+Step 1: Right-click on the battery icon in the system tray and click Power Options to open the same.

-Step 2: On the left-pane, click Choose when to turn off the display option to open the Edit Plan Settings window.
+Step 2: On the left pane, click Choose when to turn off the display option to open the Edit Plan Settings window.

 Step 3: Here, click Change advanced power settings to open the Power Options dialog.